 - \$30 application fee (non-refundable)

 - Completed application form

-- · Final official secondary-school
+- Final official secondary-school transcript

-- transcript

-Official transcripts from all accredited degree-granting colleges and universities attended
+- Official transcripts from all accredited degreegranting colleges and universities attended

 - A statement (maximum of a page) explaining why distance education is desirable.

 The above items must be submitted together.

-- Incomplete submissions are not processed.
-When requesting official transcripts from
+Incomplete submissions are not processed.

-other institutions, request that the transcripts hom other institutions, request that the transcripts be mailed to YOU with a school seal across the closure of the envelope.
+When requesting official transcripts from other institutions, request that the transcripts be mailed to YOU with a school seal across the closure of the envelope.
 DO NOT OPEN the envelope.
-Non-sealed or opened envelopes cannot be accepted as official.
-Mail the requested items to the following address:
+Nonsealed or opened envelopes cannot be accepted as official.
+Mail the requested items to the following obtainable from the HSI office.
+Unofficial advice in this process may be given via telephone or e-